emnnichols/meet-app/README.md

 #### - Given the user wants to see or compare upcoming events in each city
 - When the user navigates to the chart section of the app
 - Then they can see the number of upcoming events in each city

+## Serverless Architecture
+The Meet app utilizes serverless functions via AWS Lambda to authorize users of the app.
+Users need this authorization before they gain access to the calendar events provided by the Google Calendar API.
+The serverless architecture has been chosen to make the app more cost effective and scalable, as to adjust to user demand.